 The school was surrounded by sagebrush, a ball field and a tennis court, with a playground and cemetery nearby.

 “We’d go outside and make huts in the sagebrush to play in,” Parker said.

-Judy Maynes said after her younger sister got a tick in the sagebrush, she opted to climb a big oak tree or up to the school window ledges despite the boys claiming it was theirs or climb.
+Judy Maynes said after her younger sister got a tick in the sagebrush, she opted to climb a big oak tree or up to the school window ledges despite the boys claiming it was theirs to climb.

 Her older sister, Colleen Anderson Breinholt, recalls students sneaking out to sit near the baseball field’s fence line where they smoked — until they got caught and letters were sent home.

-The playground, which was built at the Whitmore Oxygen plant, had six swing sets, a metal teeter totter, a metal slide, a metal merry-go-round and a whirligig, where students would grasp metal handles around a pole and swing.
+The playground, which was built at the Whitmore Oxygen plant, had six swing sets, a metal teeter-totter, a metal slide, a metal merry-go-round and a whirligig, where students would grasp metal handles around a pole and swing.

 “The slide had a huge drop and there was always mud at the bottom of it,” Parker recalled.